rousef42/root-parent/README.md

 - Maven Javadoc
 - Maven GPG
 - Repository information for Maven Central

+For configurations for a specific repository, refer to pom.xml.

 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io](https://dellemc-symphony.readthedocs.io).